Elmanuel1/medme-takehome/README.md

 - ✅ Real-time Google Calendar synchronization
 - ✅ PostgreSQL database with data integrity constraints

+### 🎯 Live Demo

+Experience the AI receptionist in action!
+Access the interactive chat demo at:

+**Demo URL**: `http://localhost:3002/demo` (when running locally)

+The demo includes:
+- 🤖 **Retell AI Chat Widget**: Click the floating button to start a conversation
+- 💬 **Natural Language Processing**: Speak or type naturally to book appointments
+- 📅 **Real-time Integration**: Appointments are immediately synced to Google Calendar
+- 🔄 **Full Functionality**: Test booking, rescheduling, canceling, and viewing appointments

+Simply start the application and navigate to `/demo` to try the AI receptionist!

 ## 🏗️ System Design

 ### Architecture Overview